Work history

 For now only a handful of these projects has their own case.

-I intend for each one of them to show its history, development, and how the end result was reached.
+I intend each one of them to show its history, development, and how the end result was reached.
 Eventually.